Can marijuana help treat fibromyalgia?

 - issues with concentration, learning, and memory

-- mental illness in those predisposed to it
+- mental illness in those with a predisposition to it

 - interactions with other drugs